aerogear/modern-appdev-workshop/README.md

 ```
  "subCreate": true,
 ```
-This flag is used to tell graphback that we would like to generate the Subscriptions.
-This particular flag generates them only when a schema type is created.
+This flag is used to tell graphback that we would like to generate the Subscriptions, particularly when a schema type is created.

 6. Run `graphback generate` to generate schema and resolvers